About the University

 Gallagher-Iba Arena continues to be a staple of athletics at OSU.
 In 2001, the university constructed the new Athletic Center on the site of Gallagher-Iba.
 The top of the original building was removed, and the Athletic Center was built completely over and around Gallagher-Iba, expanding its seating to approximately 13,600.
 Historic Gallagher-Iba continues to exist as the arena within the Athletic Center.

 Women’s soccer plays in the finest on-campus women’s soccer-only facility in America.
 The $20 million Neal Patterson Stadium opened in 2018 and is a showcase for college soccer with club seats, plaza and upper bowl gathering areas and a north end zone terrace area and seating designed specifically for OSU students.
-Team facilities include locker rooms, meeting areas, kitchen facilities, sports medicine areas and equipment rooms.
+Team facilities include locker rooms, a soccer-only strength and conditioning center, meeting areas, kitchen facilities, sports medicine areas and equipment rooms.

 After undergoing extensive upgrades, the Greiner Family OSU Cross Country Course opened in its current form in 2019 when OSU hosted the NCAA Midwest Regional Championship.
 Since then, the course was selected to host the NCAA Cross Country Championships in 2020 and again in 2022.